Bebop Spoken There

 Single review: Sarah McKenzie (Normandy Lane Music)

-Sarah Mckenzie (piano, vocal); John Clayton (bass); Jeff Hamilton (drums); Warren Wolf (vibes); Rickey Woodard (tenor sax); Keith Fiddmont (alto sax); Gilbert Castellanos (trumpet); Randy Napoleon (guitar)
+Sarah McKenzie (piano, vocal); John Clayton (bass); Jeff Hamilton (drums); Warren Wolf (vibes); Rickey Woodard (tenor sax); Keith Fiddmont (alto sax); Gilbert Castellanos (trumpet); Randy Napoleon (guitar)

 City by the Bay is Sarah McKenzie’s love letter to San Francisco.
 The song was originally written as part of a composition commission that McKenzie had received from the Diablo Regional Arts Association in 2018 and was premiered live during a concert with the title San Francisco - Paris of the West at the Lesher Center in Walnut Creek, CA in the same year.
-Right afterwards McKenzie and her musicians recorded the entire program at legendary Capitol Studios in Hollywood.
+Right afterwards McKenzie and her musicians recorded the entire programme at legendary Capitol Studios in Hollywood.
 ‘I had already recorded other albums that were scheduled for release, which is why this recording was shelved at the time and I always thought it needed a special occasion for me to release it.
 That moment is now.’

 It's a love letter to San Francisco, that Californian city where Tony B left his heart.
 Australian born Sarah, who's lived there for the past couple of years genuinely loves the city but isn't unaware of the contrast between the immense wealth and technical innovation that exists alongside the homelessness, addiction and staggering inequality although they don't feature in the lyric.